Cynary/debian6.01/README.md

 ### */etc/601*

+**WORK IN PROGRESS** need to put an updater script here, and configure systemd to use it; also need to put lib601 installer here; need to setup orifs + encfs.

 This special directory contains 6.01-specific files:
 * *wallpaper.svg* - background for greeter+desktop
 * *login.sh* - run automatically on login
-* *data/* - directory where we store the encrypted user's information (to be synced over orifs)
+* *ori/* - home directory for *orifs_user*; will store ssh keys here, and ori repos.

-#### */etc/601/data/*
+#### */etc/601/ori/*

-The *data/* directory contains the ecrypted home directories of kerberos users.
-This directory is synchronized with orifs (**TODO** should we just mount these on login, and have an orifs system for each home directory?) so students can login in any machine and still have their home directories (**TODO**: should we only store certain parts or everything?).
-When a user logs in, a script checks if there is already a home directory in the *data/* directory.
-If there is, then that one is decrypted and used.
-If there isn't, then a new home directory is created from */etc/skel*, encrypted, and stored in *data/*.
+The *ori/* directory is the home for *orifs_user*.
+This contains the ssh keys necessary for ori replication and will also contain all the encrypted home directories of kerberos users.
+This will allow students to login and retrieve data they worked on other machines.

+When a user logs in, the PAM scripts check if they ever logged in.
+If yes, then the ori repo is replicated and encFS is used to mount it as their home directory.
+Otherwise a new ori repo is setup, created as an encrypted directory, mounted in their home directory, and the contents of */etc/skel* copied there.

 **TODO**: to decide whether each student should have their own orifs system, or whether to store them all in the same system.
 If they have their own, then the first step post login is to try and mount it, which could be bad if the network is down.

 The general procedure to do this was taken from [here][encfssetup].

-**WORK IN PROGRESS** need to put an updater script here, and configure systemd to use it; also need to put lib601 installer here; need to setup orifs + encfs.

 ### Thinkpad configuration